-With Sylvan’s study skills program in North Dakota, you can help your son or daughter prepare for increasing school workloads and the future challenges that come with college life.
-Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
+Sylvan’s study skills program in North Dakota can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
+Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
 There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
-So don't delay: contact your local Sylvan in North Dakota now to make sure your child is equipped for success.
+Help your child get equipped for success: get in touch with your local Sylvan in North Dakota today to get started.

 Skills for Greater Success in School, from Grade 4 to High School Graduation and Beyond

-- Communications skills, including active listening.
+- Tactics for better communication, including active listening.